for-the-new-order/for-the-new-order.github.io/_pages/rules/rules-index.md

 ## Player making a new character

-1. The player creates his character like mentionned aboved.
+1. The player creates his character like mentioned above.
 1. Add the CR and XP that he had on his previous character to his new one.